Shihan (Master Instructor)

 Master Grant Murata is the founder, President and Artistic Director of Ryukyu Koten Ongaku Afuso Ryu Gensei Kai, Hawaii Chapter and President of Ryukyu Koten Afuso Ryu Ongaku Kenkyuu Choichi Kai USA.
 Murata Sensei first studied Ryukyuan (Okinawan) folk music (Minyo) at the age of 12 under Master Henry Masatada Higa of the Higa Masatada Koten Minyo Club.
 In 1981, he earned his teaching certificate from Higa Sensei and began teaching.
 Two years later he established the Sansei Minyo Kenkyu Kai.
 Continuing his uta-sanshin training, in 1984 he furthered his knowledge of Okinawan classical music (Koten) under Japan's National Treasure, Grand Master Choichi Terukina Sensei.
 By 1994, he established the Ryukyu Koten Afuso Ryu Gensei Kai Hawaii Shibu and in 2007, Murata Sensei achieved the highest level of teaching certification, Shihan or master instructor.

 Master Kenton Odo started his uta-sanshin journey in college with a desire to learn about his Okinawan background.
 Being a fourth generation Japanese (father's side) - Okinawan (mother's side) American, he only identified himself as a Japanese American in his formulative years.
 Curiosity about his Okinawan roots only intensified when Odo Sensei was given his grandfather's sanshin after his first lesson with Master Grant Murata Sensei.
 Uta-sanshin became a means for Odo Sensei to discover his roots and learn about the Okinawan culture.
 In March 1993, Odo Sensei was the recipient of the Okinawa Prefectural Scholarship and studied at the Okinawa Prefectural University of Fine Arts.
 Upon completion of the scholarship, Odo Sensei remained in Okinawa to study directly from Grand Master Choichi Terukina Sensei until November 1996.
 During these invaluable years, Odo Sensei was groomed for and performed in numerous events in mainland Okinawa and took him as far as Ishigaki, Okierabu, Fukuoka, and Osaka.
 In 1997, he was awarded the title of Denshoosha - Okinawa Prefectural Intangible Cultural Asset, Official Keeper.
 He is a virtuoso in Okinawan music having achieved proficiency in both the uta-sanshin and kuucho (bowed string instrument).
 Odo Sensei passed Saikosho (top level certification exam) for classical uta-sanshin in 2007 placing first.
 He along with June Nakama Sensei and Calvin Nakama Sensei were the first foreigners to pass Saikosho for classical uta-sanshin.
-Odo Sensei was awarded his Shihan certificate for uta-sanshin in 2010 and Kyoshi certificate for kuucho in 2015, under Grand Master Choichi Terukina Sensei and Master Grant Murata Sensei.
+Odo Sensei was awarded his Shihan certificates for uta-sanshin in 2010 and kuucho in 2020, under Grand Master Choichi Terukina Sensei and Master Grant Murata Sensei.

 June Uyeunten Nakama